-III.
+II.
 MOMENT STABILIZATION OVER MARKOV CHANNELS

-Results on the stability of MJLS are used to characterize the stability of linear dynamical systems where the estimated state is sent to the controller over a digital communication link whose state is described by a Markov process, as depicted in Fig. 1.
+We consider the stability of linear dynamical systems when the estimated state is sent to the controller over a digital communication link whose state is described by a Markov process, as depicted in Fig. 1.